Khubilal123/cool/README.md

 - To submit a lost item, fill out the form on the homepage and provide as much detail as possible.
 - To view found items, navigate to the "Found Items" section.
 - Use the search bar to quickly locate specific items.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.